containers/podman/contrib/cirrus/README.md

 $ SCOPES=$URL/userinfo.email,$URL/compute,$URL/devstorage.full_control

 # The --min-cpu-platform is critical for nested-virt.
-$ pgcloud compute instances create $USER-making-images \
+$ pgcloud compute instances create $USER-image-builder \
-    --image-family image-builder-image \
+    --image-family centos-7 \
     --boot-disk-size "200GB" \
     --min-cpu-platform "Intel Haswell" \
     --machine-type n1-standard-2 \
     --scopes $SCOPES
 ```

-Alternatively, if there is no image-builder-image available yet, a bare-metal
-CentOS 7 machine with network access to GCE is required.
-Software dependencies
-can be obtained from the ``packer/image-builder-image_base_setup.sh`` script.
+Then from that VM, execute the

-In both cases, the following can be used to setup and build base-images.
+``contrib/cirrus/packer/image-builder-image_base_setup.sh`` script.
+Shutdown the VM, and convert it into a new image-builder-image.

+Building new base images is done by first creating a VM from an
+image-builder-image and copying the credentials json file to it.

 ```
-$ IP_ADDRESS=1.2.3.4  # EXTERNAL_IP from command output above
-$ rsync -av $PWD centos@$IP_ADDRESS:.
+$ hack/get_ci_vm.sh image-builder-image-1541772081
+...in another terminal...
-$ scp $GOOGLE_APPLICATION_CREDENTIALS centos@$IP_ADDRESS:.
+$ pgcloud compute scp /path/to/gac.json $USER-image-builder-image-1541772081:.
-$ ssh centos@$IP_ADDRESS
-...
 ```

-When ready, change to the ``packer`` sub-directory, and build the images:
+Then, on the VM, change to the ``packer`` sub-directory, and build the images:

 ```
 $ cd libpod/contrib/cirrus/packer
 $ make libpod_base_images GCP_PROJECT_ID=<VALUE> \
-    GOOGLE_APPLICATION_CREDENTIALS=<VALUE> \
+    GOOGLE_APPLICATION_CREDENTIALS=/path/to/gac.json \
     PACKER_BUILDS=<OPTIONAL>
 ```